giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v12.5.1.md

 date: '2020-10-22T06:40:57+00:00'
 description: Release notes for AWS workload cluster release v12.5.1, published on 22 October 2020, 06:40
-title: workload cluster release v12.5.1 for AWS
+title: Workload cluster release v12.5.1 for AWS
 ---

 This release fixes an issue that prevented upgrades of the Control Planes.